Born In: Newburgh, New York, United States

 Many of the titles in the ‘Women’s Murder Club’ series that feature a quartet of enterprising women professionals solving crimes have been co-written.
 The books also provided the basis for a TV series telecast in 2007-08.

-In addition to his staple of crime fiction series, Patterson has regularly written stand-alone novels; while many are thrillers and crime fiction penned in the best traditions of the genres, books like ‘Sundays at Tiffany’s’ (2008), co-written with Gabrielle Charbonnet, were a supernatural romance, ‘The Christmas Wedding’ (2011), co-authored with Richard DiLallo, a family drama, and ‘The Murder of King Tut: The Plot to Kill the Child King’ (2009), written in collaboration with Martin Dugard, a historical non-fiction.
+In addition to his staple crime fiction series, Patterson has regularly written stand-alone novels; while many are thrillers and crime fiction penned in the best traditions of the genres, books like ‘Sundays at Tiffany’s’ (2008), co-written with Gabrielle Charbonnet, were a supernatural romance, ‘The Christmas Wedding’ (2011), co-authored with Richard DiLallo, a family drama, and ‘The Murder of King Tut: The Plot to Kill the Child King’ (2009), written in collaboration with Martin Dugard, a historical non-fiction.

 In 2005, James Patterson wrote the first of the ‘Maximum Ride’ series of science-fiction novels after realizing that his son, Jack, did not show much of an interest in reading.
 The series was targeted at young adults but had an appeal for readers of all ages.

 Encouraged by the success of ‘Maximum Ride’, he subsequently created a number of series aimed at young readers like ‘Confessions’, ‘Daniel X’, ‘Middle School’, ‘I Funny’, ‘Treasure Hunters’, ‘House of Robots’, ‘Witch and Wizard’ as well as a number of stand-alone books.
-The ‘Maximum Ride’, ‘Daniel X’, and ‘Witch & Wizard’ series were also very successfully adapted as graphic novels.
+The series ‘Maximum Ride’, ‘Daniel X’, and ‘Witch & Wizard’ were also very successfully adapted as graphic novels.

 James Patterson married Susan who also worked in JWT, in 1977, and the couple settled in Florida, where they still spend most of their time.
 Their son, Jack was born in 1998.

-He established the ‘James Patterson PageTurner Awards’ in 2005 that had a mission of funding schools, educators, companies, and other institutions that implement effective and original ways of spreading the excitement of reading and books.
+He established the ‘James Patterson PageTurner Awards’ in 2005 which had a mission of funding schools, educators, companies, and other institutions that implement effective and original ways of spreading the excitement of reading and books.

-He has donated millions of books to schools, youth programs, and U.S. soldiers as well as a significant part of his personal wealth to public school libraries, independent bookstores, his alma mater, Manhattan College and the Vanderbilt University, and University of Wisconsin, his wife’s alma mater.
+He has donated millions of books to schools, youth programs, and U.S. soldiers as well as a significant part of his personal wealth to public school libraries, independent bookstores, his alma mater, Manhattan College and Vanderbilt University, and the University of Wisconsin, his wife’s alma mater.
 He has also established over four hundred ‘Teacher Education Scholarships’ at various colleges and universities.